Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

 \subsubsection{\emph{Personal} perspectives and practices}

 We also explored the \emph{personal} views and practices of our participants concerning multi-user smart home privacy and security.

 \textbf{Strong commitment to privacy and ethics.} Most participants demonstrated a strong commitment to user privacy and ethics, with empathy that guided their decisions and helped them balance ethical considerations, technical implementation, and user privacy protection.
-For example, P1-EN noted: \textit{``If the company plans to develop a product that involves risks of infringing user privacy, I will decline to join the development, even if it results in a poor KPI.''} Furthermore, some shared that their own discomfort with being monitored by smart home devices directly influenced their approach to privacy-focused development.
+For example, P1-EN noted: \textit{``If the company plans to develop a product that poses risks of infringing on user privacy, I will decline to participate in its development, even if it negatively affects my KPI.''} Furthermore, some shared that their own discomfort with being monitored by smart home devices directly influenced their approach to privacy-focused development.
 These personal experiences shaped their efforts to prioritize user privacy in the products they helped create.
 For example, P12-PM noted that: \textit{``informed user consent, transparent data practices, and voluntary data sharing are key components.''}

 \textbf{User ownership and control of data in multi-user smart homes.} Participants emphasized the importance of user ownership rights, particularly regarding access to, management of, and control over their data.
 By granting or revoking permissions, users could determine who had access to their data and when, helping the primary user maintain control over their smart home while balancing convenience with privacy and security.
 For example, some participants developing smart home cameras, doorbells, and door locks described how their design assigned a \textit{``super administrator''} role to a single account.
 P11-PM noted: \textit{``The owner can grant permissions to friends, domestic workers, or even strangers.
-This includes allowing them to activate certain features, like viewing real-time video streaming or accessing stored video clips, but within predefined periods.''}
+These permissions may include activating certain features, such as viewing real-time video streams or accessing stored video clips, but only within predefined time periods.''}